 2) Alison Jacques- Berners St, Oxford Street tube

-We have seen a couple of exhibitions here, and I love that when we arrive we are always greeted by a lovely lady on their reception desk.
-It’s a small but friendly space: there is a larger room downstairs, a smaller room next to it which may/may not be able to take your pram, (but there is plenty of space to park the pram to one side without getting in anyone’s way), and on the 2 occasions we have been, it’s either been just us alone, or us and one other person.
+We have seen a couple of exhibitions here now, and I love that when we arrive we are always greeted by a lovely lady on their reception desk.
+It’s a small but friendly space.
+There is a large room downstairs, a smaller room next to it which may/may not be able to take your pram, and on the 2 occasions we have been, it’s either been just us alone, or us and one other person.
+A super one to try out for in this list of “London art galleries with toddler” options.

-There’s also an upstairs: though the stairs are slightly hidden if you have a child who like Sonny is stairs obsessed!
+There’s also an upstairs: though the stairs are slightly hidden which is handy, if you have a child who like LM is stairs obsessed!

 Feeding space: no benches to sit, but definite corners you could park yourself down and quietly feed.
 We did!